What is Data Migration Hero1

 What is Data Migration?

-Before we can cover the best data migration tools and strategies, it's first important to define what data migration entails.
+Before we can cover the best data migration tools and strategies, it’s first important to define what data migration entails.
 Data migration is the process of transferring data from one system to another.
 Most often, data migration entails migrating data from on-premise storage to the cloud.
 However, data migration may also be required if you are upgrading your database or switching from one database to another.
+Additionally, data migration often involves transferring data to data warehouses for better management and analytics.

 Types of Data Migration